 When setting up a database in emergency mode using the ALTER DATABASE statement, the DBCC CHECKDB command performs certain types of special repairs on the database if this option REPAIR_ALLOW_DATA_LOSS is specified.
 These repairs allow non-recoverable databases to be brought back online in a consistent state.
 All repairs must be used as a last resort and only if you cannot restore the database from backup.
 When the entire database is placed in emergency mode, the database is marked READ_ONLY, logging is disabled, and access to members of the sysadmin fixed server role is restricted.

-When the SQL database is in emergency mode and SQL DBCC CHECKDB REPAIR_ALLOW_DATA_LOSS is executed, the following steps are performed:
+When the SQL database is in emergency mode and SQL DBCC CHECKDB Console commands are executed, the following steps are performed:

 - DBCC CHECKDB tries to restore SQL database by using a log-based recovery technique.

 - DBCC CHECKDB uses all pages that have been marked as inaccessible due to checksum or I/O errors when such errors cannot occur.

 - Due to the corruption of the transaction log, SQL database recovery is not possible and the transaction logs are re-created.
 Rebuilding the transaction log files can result in a lack or problem in transaction consistency.

 Important Note: One can try the SQL DBCC CHECKDB REPAIR_ALLOW_DATA_LOSS command to recover corrupt SQL database.
 But this method is not considered the best solution to bring the SQL Server database in a consistent state.
 Because the successful execution of this command will result in data loss.
 To prevent the data loss situations the user can take the help of SQL Database Recovery software.